If you’re looking for ways to save money on your monthly bill, consider switching to a prepaid cell phone plan.

 |Data Cap Overage||50GB|

 If you’re looking for an unlimited prepaid plan from a major carrier, T-Mobile Simply Prepaid is a good option to consider.
 The cheapest unlimited plan is available for $50 per month for one line plus taxes and fees.
 Speeds slow after 50GB, but you can still continue using unlimited data.
-This plan also includes unlimited mobile hotspot at 3G speeds, unlimited talk and text.
+This plan also includes unlimited mobile hotspot data at 3G speeds as well as unlimited talk and text.

 Additional plans from T-Mobile Simply Prepaid include 10GB for $40 per month for one line and Unlimited Plus for $60 per month for one line.
 If you’re thinking about switching to a T-Mobile plan, be sure to check your device’s compatibility online first.

 Ultimately, switching to a prepaid plan is a great way to save money.
 You’ll find lower monthly costs for the same coverage and a variety of features.
 You won’t find credit checks, contracts or overage fees.
 Of course, data may be slightly slower than you’d experience with postpaid services.
 There may also be fewer perks and limited international features.

-If you’re thinking about switching to a prepaid plan, be sure to check out Connect by T-Mobile for the cheapest monthly price.
-If you’re willing to pay for a year of service in advance, Boost Mobile (a T-Mobile MVNO) will be even cheaper overall.
+If you’re thinking about switching to a prepaid plan, be sure to check out Tello Mobile for the cheapest monthly price.
+If you’re willing to pay for a year of service in advance, Boost Mobile (an MVNO that uses T-Mobile’s towers) will be even cheaper overall.
 Mint Mobile offers the cheapest unlimited prepaid phone plan and T-Mobile Simply Prepaid is a great unlimited option from a major carrier.
 For more of the best prepaid phone plans, check out our full list here.

 For even more options, be sure to read our guide on the best cell phone plans and deals available now and our full list of the best prepaid phone plans.
 Once you’ve decided on a new phone plan and you’re ready to make the switch, check out this guide that we put together to take you step-by-step through the process.